FDI Procedures & Incentives

 (initially notified organization)

 When changes occur in the shareholdings or the company name after registration of a foreign-invested company, the changes should be registered.
-Also, when a cause for cancellation of registration occurs, registration may be cancelled by the Ministry of Trade, Industry & Energy.
+When there is a cause for cancellation of registration, registration shall be cancelled by the authority of the Ministry of Trade, Industry and Energy, or the head of the entrusted organization.

 - Address : IKP Building, 2nd fl., 7 Heolleung-ro, Seocho-gu, Seoul, Korea